bionic-otter/RecipeForReviews/README.md

 ## Methods Used
 - Run Jupyter Notebook server using Anaconda Prompt and navigate to the project folder.
-- Data Extraction - loaded and filtered the Yelp Open Dataset to obtain restaurant reviews from Montreal.
+- Data Extraction - used the Yelp Fusion API to obtain data about restaurants in Toronto
-- Data Normalization - used pandas to normalize the data from the dataset, which included flattening the nested 'location' field
+- Data Normalization - used pandas to normalize the data from the API, which included flattening the nested 'location' field

 ## Project Steps
 ### Project Conceptualization (05-25-2023)